-SEL in Chicago
+SEL in Action

-- The district has implemented a progressive discipline policy that limits the use of exclusionary discipline practices and encourages all schools to respond to misbehavior using supportive, restorative discipline practices to promote social and emotional development.
+- The district has implemented a progressive discipline policy that limits the use of exclusionary discipline practices and encourages all schools to respond to behavior incidents using supportive, restorative discipline practices to promote social and emotional development.
 The result of this policy shift and accompanying professional development efforts has been a dramatic decrease in suspensions and expulsions and an increase in the use of instructive, corrective, and restorative responses to misconduct.